kartik-v/yii2-export/README.md

 You can see detailed [documentation](http://demos.krajee.com/export) and [demonstration](http://demos.krajee.com/export-demo) on usage of the extension.

 ## Latest Release
->NOTE: The latest version of the extension is v1.2.9 (_under development_).
+>NOTE: The latest version of the extension is v1.2.9.
 Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-export/blob/master/CHANGE.md) for details.

 ## Installation